aspose-cad/Aspose.CAD-Reference-Tutorials/content/english/net/dwg-file-manipulation/get-size-of-dwf-layout/_index.md

 ### Q1: Is Aspose.CAD compatible with the latest DWG file formats?

 A1: Aspose.CAD supports various DWG file formats, including the latest versions.
-Refer to the [official documentation](https://reference.aspose.com/cad/net/) for specific compatibility details.
+Refer to the [documentation](https://reference.aspose.com/cad/net/) for specific compatibility details.

 ### Q2: Can I use Aspose.CAD for both commercial and personal projects?